vatpac-technology/sops/docs/aerodromes/classc/EastSale.md

 | 27   | Western edge of Lake Wellington | `A015` |

 ### Coded Clearances
-Aircraft departing to certain specified training areas may be cleared a coded clearance.
+Aircraft departing to specified training areas may be cleared via a coded clearance.

 !!! tip
     [Coordination requirements](#acd-to-es-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
 Controllers performing the role of ACD should ensure they coordinate with TCU **before** providing clearance.